Basement Home Theater Set Up & Wiring

 Back of screen, frame and Theater in action

-When it came time to shop for a subwoofer and speaker setup, I once again spent a lot of time in online forums reading opinions and experiences.
+When it came time to shop for a subwoofer and basement surround sound system, I once again spent a lot of time in online forums reading opinions and experiences.
 A company called SVS came up, and their subwoofers were very highly regarded as great quality at a fair price.
 I got their SVS PB12 NSD subwoofer and their 7 standard speakers.

 I already had a Playstation 3 and a Nintendo Wii, so I didn't need any extra sources for content other than cable TV or Satellite TV.
 My current TV provider is DirecTV.
 I have one of their HD DVRs, and I really can't imagine life without being able to record whatever show I want.
 They have served me well with a huge lineup of HD channels and great customer service.
 Other cable TV or Satellite TV providers that offer similar services are Dish Network, Verizon Fios, AT&T Uverse, Comcast, Cox, etc.

 I have a fond memory of watching Indiana Jones and the Last Crusade in my basement with my wife while sitting in lawn chairs.
 However, 3-4 months of watching movies in lawn chairs kicked the search for theater seats into high gear.
 We ordered the seats, and waited another 6 months to get them because they were custom made.
 As one purchase, the 4 theater seats were easily the most expensive component.
 Part of my DIY basement home theater dream included stadium seating.
 So I got 2x12 pieces of wood, and built a 12" tall, 4' deep, and 8' wide platform for stadium seating.
 I had two seats on that platform, and two seats in front of it.
 That took up a lot of floor real estate for kids running around and playing so the seating platform was moved to it's current location and is now known as "the stage".
 I now have one single row of seating and I like it much better.